alexpinette/rubbish/README.md

 ## Attribution

 This project is a fork of [ivan-rivera/balderdash-web](https://github.com/ivan-rivera/balderdash-web), which was created by an independent developer.
-The original project uses data from [ivan-rivera/balderdash-data](https://github.com/ivan-rivera/balderdash-data).
+This project uses data from [alexpinette/rubbish-data](https://github.com/alexpinette/rubbish-data), which is a fork of [ivan-rivera/balderdash-data](https://github.com/ivan-rivera/balderdash-data).

 ## For Developers